|Email Page||Printer Friendly Version|

 You will notice the paddler is leaning forward but NOT lying on the front deck.
 You want to maintain a good paddling posture so you can continue to paddle as the wave is breaking over you.
 The wave will be over you very quickly.
 It will feel like a momentary stop of your paddling cadence but try to keep your stroke going.
 As the wave passes over you you want to stay upright.
 Taking a stroke can give you the balance you need.
 Every stroke is a potential brace.

 This is the point where I will alter the style of my stroke.
 When I am under the wave, my balance point can be drastically affected.
 I want a stroke that provides me with more support until I have visual cues again.
 The first few strokes I take after getting hit by a wave are usually supportive strokes.
 I use more of a sweep stroke with a climbing angle on the blade.
-See USK article Supportive Forward Sweep Stroke" (June 2005 Skill of the Month) for more details on the stroke.
+See USK article Supportive Forward Sweep Stroke" for more details on the stroke.
 If I use my power stroke as my first stroke, I can find myself with my blade pointing straight down when I may need some support.
 There is a time for power and a time for support.
 This is a time for power with support.

 When I have laid on my front deck I found myself even more unbalanced.
 In addition, if you lie on your front deck your paddle has to be on the deck with you, thus not providing any support or momentum.
 Again, lean forward but maintain a paddling position.